icecream17/codingame-solutions/README.md

 `js3.js` would be my third js solution.

 Most solutions were made years ago and my coding is very sloppy.
 But feel free to add an issue and request a better solution.
+If a solution is made by someone else, that is indicated with `_by_[username]` in the filename.

 ## Notes to self